 • Types of vans: Everything from retro motorhomes and skoolies to modern vansions

-In theory, this peer-to-peer site has listings in all 50 states.
+In theory, this peer-to-peer campervan rental site has listings in all 50 states.
 In practice, not so much: listings are concentrated on the west coast and the Rocky Mountains, with a smattering in the Great Lakes region, the southern Appalachians, and the Mid-Atlantic.

 Mercedes Sprinter RV Rental

-• Locations: 28 rental locations in CA, UT, ID, NV, AZ, NM, WA, MT, WY, OR, CO
+• Pick-Up Locations: 28 rental locations in CA, UT, ID, NV, AZ, NM, WA, MT, WY, OR, CO

 • Price range: $420 per night (base rate estimate)